Script Listeners

 Create a Script Listener

-- Navigate to ScriptRunner → Script Listeners.
+1. Navigate to ScriptRunner → Script Listeners.

-OR - Click Create Script Listener from the initial landing screen if none have been previously created.
+Click Create Script Listener from the previously created list.

-- Enter a name for the listener in Script Listener Called.
+4. Enter a name for the listener in Script Listener Called.

-Select the event(s) you wish the listener script to trigger on in On These Events, for example, Issue Updated.
+6. Select the event(s) you wish the listener script to trigger on in On These Events, for example, Issue Updated.

-Select the projects you want the listener to be active for; you can select All Projects (default) or a number of individually selected projects per listener.
+7. Select the projects you want the listener to be active for; you can select All Projects (default) or a number of individually selected projects per listener.

 Project settings only apply to issue, project, issuelink (source issue), version, and comment related events.
-If you require filtering on issuelinks for both source and destination issue, you should add both projects to the filter
+If you require filtering on issuelinks for both source and destination issue, you should add both projects to the filter.

 When using the Initiating User, any action occurring as a result of the function is registered as being performed by them.
 For example, if an issue is commented on, the comment comes from the Initiating User rather than the ScriptRunner Add-on User who may have nothing to do with the issue/project affected.
 Permissions are considered when executing actions.
-The user selected in the Run as User field must have the correct permissions to do the action specified.
-Typically the ScriptRunner Add-on User has project admin permissions; however, this can be restricted.
+The user selected in the Run code as: field must have the correct permissions to do the action specified.
+Typically, the ScriptRunner Add-on User has project admin permissions; however, this can be restricted.
 The Initiating User may have higher permissions than the ScriptRunner Add-on User.

 Common parameters in the Script Context for all the events are:

-baseUrl - Base url to make API requests against.
-This is the URL used for relative request paths e.g. if you make a request to
+• baseUrl - Base url to make API requests against.
+This is the URL used for relative request paths e.g. if you make a request to /rest/api/2/issue we use the baseUrl to create a full request path.

-we use the baseUrl to create a full request path.logger - Logger to use for debugging purposes.
+• logger - Logger to use for debugging purposes.
 Check the methods available org.slf4j.Logger

-timestamp - The timestamp of the event in milliseconds e.g. 1491562297883
+• timestamp - The timestamp of the event in milliseconds e.g. 1491562297883

-webhookEvent - The webhook event type.
+• webhookEvent - The webhook event type.
 Atlassian Connect Webhook Documentation

 Edit a Script Listener

-Navigate to ScriptRunner → Script Listeners.
+1. Navigate to ScriptRunner → Script Listeners.
 A list of all previously created listeners is shown.

-You can check which event triggers have been chosen for each listener by clicking the relevant Event from the list.- Click Edit from the Action ellipsis on the listener you wish to edit.
+You can check which event triggers have been chosen for each listener by clicking the relevant Event from the list.

-Similarly, you can also choose the listener you wish to delete by clicking Delete from the Action ellipsis. - Edit the fields, as required, from within the Edit Script Listener screen.
+Similarly, you can also choose the listener you wish to delete by clicking Delete from the Action ellipsis.

-- Click Save when all changes have been made.
+4. Click Save when all changes have been made.